dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/sort-filter-page.md

 When a paging link is clicked, the page index variable contains the page number to display.

-`ViewData["CurrentSort"]` provides the Razor Page with the current sort order.
+`CurrentSort` provides the Razor Page with the current sort order.
 The current sort order must be included in the paging links to keep the sort order while paging.

-`ViewData["CurrentFilter"]` provides the Razor Page with the current filter string.
-The `ViewData["CurrentFilter"]` value:
+`CurrentFilter` provides the Razor Page with the current filter string.
+The `CurrentFilter` value:

 * Must be included in the paging links in order to maintain the filter settings during paging.
 * Must be restored to the text box when the page is redisplayed.